Established 1975 closed 6th May 2017

-With The Royal Bengal in its fifth decade of serving authentic Indian Cuisine, it is the longest established Indian restaurant in Northampton, it has a longstanding reputation for serving exceptional cuisine and is situated in the heart of town on Bridge Street.
+The Royal Bengal closed its doors for the final time on Saturday 6th May 2017 after 42 years of serving authentic Indian Cuisine, it was the longest established Indian restaurant in Northampton and had a longstanding reputation for serving exceptional cuisine.
+The restaurant was situated in the heart of town on Bridge Street.

 Monday - Thursday: 6.00pm to 11.30pm

 Sunday: 12noon to 2pm & 6pm to 11pm

 Abdul Rohim opened The Royal Bengal in 1975 opposite its current location, making it the town's longest established Indian restaurant.
 The Royal Bengal has stood the test of time by catering for customers and their families over three decades.
 In a fiercely competitive market, the family-run restaurant has adapted to 40 years of changes, yet is always welcoming new customers to try its traditional Indian food.

 Following the early success of his restaurant, in 1983, Abdul moved across the road to the restaurant’s current location.
 The team have enjoyed great success with an ever growing reputation.
 Abdul continues as the executive chef at the Royal Bengal, whilst running the business alongside his son Mohammed Ahmin.
 Over the years, the family has expanded its catering talent and are co-owners of The Four Pillars restaurant in Olney as well as The Dhaka Dynasty restaurant in Coventry.

 The secret of The Royal Bengal's success?
 Mr. Ahmin said; "In Northamptonshire, our strategy has been to move forward with the times, while at the same time keeping to what we know.
 At the Royal Bengal we have a traditional menu and surroundings and that has worked successfully for 40 years."